flama-purklin/CapstoneGroup5/DOCUMENTATION/full-technical-documentation.md

 3. **JorgePlayer/Player**:
    - Additional player functionality (not fully implemented)

+### Post-Processing System

+*Design Goal: To create a distinctive visual aesthetic inspired by Technicolor films and 1960s cinematography, enhancing the game's period atmosphere.*

+The post-processing system is implemented through custom components that configure Unity's HDRP post-processing stack:

+1. **Filmic60sSetup.cs**:
+   - Attached to the main camera
+   - Configures a comprehensive suite of post-processing effects:
+     - Tonemapping with custom LUT
+     - Color Adjustments (contrast, saturation, exposure)
+     - Bloom with optional lens dirt
+     - Film Grain
+     - Vignette
+     - Chromatic Aberration
+     - Lens Distortion
+     - Depth of Field with dynamic focus control
+   - Sets up a CustomPassVolume for the Halation effect
+   - Configures the camera for physical properties (aperture, blade count)
+   - Implements a subtle exposure flicker via the "Film-breath" coroutine to simulate film projection
+   - Provides methods to dynamically update focus distance

+2. **FilmicHalation.hlsl**:
+   - Custom shader for the halation effect
+   - Creates a characteristic glow/bleeding around bright areas
+   - Implements the distinctive "Technicolor" look

+3. **HalationCustomPass**:
+   - Custom pass using the halation shader
+   - Applied in the AfterPostProcess injection point

+This system contributes significantly to the game's visual identity, reinforcing the period setting and stylistic direction.

 ## Core Gameplay Concepts

 *Design concepts underpinning the player's interaction with the game world and mystery.*